-- All students should approach the Academy day with an attitude conducive to learning, and which prioritises making progress and achieving to high standards. - The following items must be brought to every lesson, and a suitable bag should be used to carry items such as school books. - Bag (suitable for carrying other equipment and books) - Homework, as defined by teachers - Reading Book (available for borrowing from Library/ as allocated by year group staff) - Pens - o Pencils - Ruler - [Optional] Coloured Pencils/Pens - o [Optional] Maths Set - o [Optional] Calculator - Other equipment as directed by a given teacher - Charged Chromebook, ready for use in every lesson - Lockers are available to all students and are located close to tutor rooms.
+- All students should approach the academy day with an attitude conducive to learning, and which prioritises making progress and achieving to high standards. - The following items must be brought to every lesson and in a suitable bag: - Bag (suitable for carrying other equipment and books) - Planner (where appropriate) - Homework, as defined by teachers - Reading Book (available for borrowing from Library/ as allocated by year group staff) - o Pens - Pencils - Ruler - o [Optional] Coloured Pencils/Pens - [Optional] Maths Set - [Optional] Calculator - Other equipment as directed by a given teacher - Lockers are available to all students and are located close to tutor rooms.
 These are used by students to store their equipment and books, and can be accessed at breaks and lunch times.
-They are supervised by security cameras. - Teachers providing basic equipment should be the exception rather than the rule.
-In cases where students persistently fail to bring basic equipment to lessons, the respective teacher should contact parents to address the issue, and inform the form tutor of the pupil. - Where an assessment of needs suggests that a student would be unable to provide / bring the appropriate equipment then this should be provided by the Tutor (NB to be part of a claim to the Benevolent Fund, School Fund or to use Pupil Premium funding).
+They are supervised by appropriate security cameras to make sure that they secure at all times. - Teachers providing basic equipment should be the exception rather than the rule.
+In cases where students persistently fail to bring basic equipment to lessons, the respective teacher should contact the form tutor of the given child who will then contact parents to address the issue. - Where an assessment of needs suggests that a student would be unable to provide / bring the appropriate equipment then this should be provided by the Tutor (NB to be part of a claim to the Benevolent Fund, School Fund or to use Pupil Premium funding) and kept on the site (picked up at the start of the day and handed in at the end of the day).